The Reality of Extended Travel

 This is an issue with anyone who requires regular medication.
 If you travel for extended periods, your medication is going to run out or expire.
 You may find the same medication, but it is likely to be offered with a different name or not at all.
 Talk to your usual doctor before you leave to find the alternative names for your medications.
 Another option is to talk with an overseas doctor or pharmacist, and they can suggest an alternative.
 Of course, you must have excellent travel insurance (see below) to cover you in case something does happen that requires attention.

 Establish A Non-Travel Life

-This becomes important after very long period of travel (one year or more).
+This becomes important after a very long period of travel (one year or more).
 Remember the small things that made your life at home comfortable?
 Try to replicate this on the road.
 For example, board games make me relax.
 It’s not possible to carry large games, but I can carry smaller, lighter ones.
 If you love music, then purchase an MP3 with a substantial memory so that you have a vast range of music to listen to during your travels.
 Have you thought about bringing your favourite incense?
 What about a collection of your favourite recipes for those times you have access to a kitchen?
 When travelling for long periods, you want some semblance of normality after a while – and these small items can help.
-The people who travel for the longest tend to be the people who master this ability to temporarily create a non-travel life the best.
-Think of yourself as being an expatriate for a while, who live what many would consider a normal domestic life but in a place far away form their home.
+The people who travel for the longest tend to be the people who master this ability to create a non-travel life the best temporarily.
+Think of yourself as being an expatriate for a while, who live what many would consider a normal domestic life but in a place far away from their home.